TL-Plexa/LiveSplit.StandardDeviation/README.md

 - n=?; how many data points are being used
 - Choose between seconds display and h:mm:ss format, with various rounding options

+To use the component just copy the .dll file into the /Components directory of your LiveSplit folder.

 For the calculation the next version will include a limit to last N data points, but currently the calculation is over all datapoints in the current .lss file.